 Mission: To expand our presence in Europe and continue growing our company organically.

-I worked at NonStop Recruitment full-time (More than a year)
+I have been working at NonStop Recruitment full-time (More than a year)

 Advice to Management

-I applied through a recruiter.
+I applied online.
 The process took 5 days.
-I interviewed at NonStop Recruitment (London, England (UK)) in October 2017.
+I interviewed at NonStop Recruitment (London, England (UK)) in February 2018.

 Applied online.
 Went through a initial 20min phone interview and a formal 1 hour phone interview with a recruiter from Prague.
 My recruiter was very concerned if I took this opportunity serious.